 Baby Digestion Tip #2: Stretching does not cause diarrhoea

-It’s a common misconception to think that the rapid growth of a 1 year old is responsible for diarrhoea or influencing baby digestion.
-Additionally, your baby’s activities—learning how to lay on their stomach, sit, and for older children standing up and walking won’t cause bowel movement issues.
+It’s a common misconception to think that the rapid growth of a 1-year-old is responsible for diarrhoea or influences baby digestion.
+Additionally, your baby’s activities—learning how to lie on their stomach, sitting, and for older children - standing up and walking - won’t cause bowel movement issues.

 If your baby has diarrhoea during this time, it can be a sign of intestinal infection.
-This may be possible due to being able to reach and touch different things and putting these in their mouths.
-This could lead to the ingestion of germs and pathogens that cause stomach and digestion issues.
-It is thus important to clean everything around your baby at this stage.
+This is probably due to them being able to reach out and touch things around them.
+Putting their hands in the mouth is one way of ingesting germs and pathogens that cause stomach and digestion issues.
+It is very important to clean everything around your baby, especially areas they may venture out into, at this stage.

 Baby Digestion Tip #3: Passing gas is normal